racherb/racherb.github.io/_posts/2019-08-16-test-for-secure-agi.md

 The following tests are described for the evaluation of Artificial Intelligence:

 1. Kant's Morality Test
-2. Liar Paradox Test
+2. Proof of the paradox of the liar
 3. Human Ethics Simulation Test
 4. IQ Variation Test
-5. Artificial bias or stupidity test
+5. Artificial Unintelligence Test

 ## Description of the Tests